maydayofhighbury/UCF-Compensation-Analysis/README.md

 # UCF Strategic Compensation Analysis
-**Project:** Budget Allocation & Market Competitiveness Model **Role:** Data Science Consultant
-**Stakeholder:** Chief Information Officer (CIO) & Executive Leadership **Tech Stack:** Python, Pandas, Matplotlib
+**Tech Stack:** Python, Pandas, Matplotlib

 ---

 ### Executive Summary
 This project analyzes public salary data from the University of Central Florida to provide actionable intelligence on pay equity, budget concentration, and IT talent retention.
-The objective was to transform raw administrative data into a strategic dashboard that answers two critical business questions: *Is the current budget allocation optimized for retention?* and *Are critical IT roles competitive against the private sector?*
+The objective was to transform raw administrative data into a strategic dashboard that answers two critical business questions:
+*Is the current budget allocation optimized for retention?*
+*Are critical IT roles competitive against the private sector?*

 ### Business Problem
 Higher education institutions often face challenges with "salary compression"—where new hires command higher market rates than tenured staff—and inefficient budget distribution.
 Without granular visibility, leadership risks: